aarushkurupati-a11y/Software-2-Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: GameInventory
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    The purpose of this component is to model an inventory system commonly found in video games.
+The inventory stores items in a specific order and allows items to be added, removed, and accessed by position.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addItem(String item)
+    - void removeItem(int position)
+    - String itemAt(int position)
+    - int size()

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - boolean contains(String item)
+    - int countItem(String item)
+    - void removeAll(String item)
+    - boolean isEmpty()
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+The inventory changes as items are collected or discarded
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No but not entirely sure.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No. The inventory does not require fixed categories or types of items.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+For example, contains can be implemented by looping from 0 to size() - 1 and comparing each value returned by itemAt(i) with the target item.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: AnimeRecommendation
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to model a simple anime recommendation system.
+The component stores anime titles along with a recommendation score that represents how strongly each anime is recommended
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addAnime(String title, int score)
+    - void removeAnime(String title)
+    - int scoreOf(String title)
+    - int size()
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - String topRecommendation()
+    - boolean containsAnime(String title)
+    - int averageScore()
+    - void boostScore(String title, int amount)
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, scores would have to change.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+Internally, the component may use map to link titles with scores.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No, scores would just be integers inputted.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+TopRecommendation can be implemented by iterating through all stored anime and comparing the values returned by scoreOf(title) to find the highest score.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: VolleyballRotation
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to model the rotation order of a volleyball team.
+Players are stored in rotational order, and the component manages how the rotation changes over time.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addPlayer(String name)
+    - void removePlayer(int position)
+    - String playerAt(int position)
+    - int numberOfPlayers()
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void rotate()
+    - String server()
+    - boolean containsPlayer(String name)
+    - boolean isCompleteTeam()
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+Rotations and lineup changes
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+A constant such as TEAM_SIZE = 6 could be used to represent a standard volleyball lineup.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+The rotate method can be implemented by removing the player at position 0 and re-adding them at the end using kernel operations.

 ## Post-Assignment